-Total estimate for CVSA, NAIC and COHMED conferences is \$31,980.
+Total estimate for CVSA, NAIC and COHMED conferences is \$26,266.

-MCSAP/HP/IDT Planning Meetings 2 Motor Carrier Inspectors and one grant specialist will attend.
+MCSAP/HP/IDT Planning Meetings Lt. of Troop K, MSP Contract Specialist and one BMV Employee will attend.
 The average cost for lodging, meals, incidentals and air fare is approximately \$1107 per person for a total of \$3,321.

-CMV Training- 36 Commercial Vehicle employees will attend CMV/FMCSA training i.e. Part A, Part B, General HazMat, Passenger Carrier Cargo Tank for a total of 15,000.00.
-Additional new employee training may occur that would require an inspector to recieve all CMV trainings within the first year costing 5,000.00.
-Total for CMV training budget will be \$20,000.00
+CMV Training- 15 Commercial Vehicle employees will attend CMV/FMCSA training i.e. Part A, Part B, General HazMat, Passenger Carrier Cargo Tank for a total of 9,000.00.
+Additional new employee training may occur that would require an inspector to receive all CMV trainings within the first-year costing 5,000.00.
+Total for CMV training budget will be \$14,000.00 interactions inspections with a goal of 50% international/hazmat inspections.
+The average cost of lodging, meals incidentals is approximately \$18,000.
+Hotel are for troopers and CVEU Inspectors is based off an average (26) and operational needs. estimate for 2022 at \$10,000.00 and Meals estimated between \$6,000 and \$8,000.

-Grant Management Training-Three individuals (Lt. of Troop K, MSP Contract Specialist and one Financial Analyst) will attend the yearly Grant Management training course.
-The average cost of lodging, meals, incidentals and air fare is approximately \$4,122
+Grant Management Training- (Lt. of Troop K, MSP Contract Specialist) will attend the yearly Grant Management training course.
+National Grant Management Training.
+The average cost of lodging (\$900), meals (\$300 -\$600), incidentals (\$100) and air fare are approximately (\$500-\$700) \$4,122

 The Maine State Police, Commercial Vehicle Enforcement, Troop K will conduct a 2021 Road Check Border Enforcement detail to conduct roadside inspections in an effort to locate disqualified drivers, HOS violations and unsafe CMV loading.
-The enforcement will include lodging and per diem allowances and will focus on internations inspections with a goal of 50% international/hazmat inspections.
-The average cost of lodging, meals incidentals is approximately \$12,000
+The enforcement will include lodging and per diem allowances and will focus on